The Best Small Business Scheduling Software in 2025

 As mentioned, Acuity Scheduling is part of the ‘expensive’ appointment scheduling software, as it starts from $20 per month.
 If you purchase the annual plan, a 20% discount is applied.

-• Emerging: $20 per month
+- Emerging: $20 per month

-• Growing: $34 per month
+- Growing: $34 per month

-• Powerhouse: $61 per month
+- Powerhouse: $61 per month

 4. Cal.com

-Cal.com is an open-source appointment scheduling software, appealing to open-source enthusiasts, and gradually has added team features, appealing to small businesses.
+Cal.com is an open-source appointment scheduling software, appealing to open-source enthusiasts, and has gradually added team features, appealing to small businesses.

 Features

-• Customizable: Using Cal.com you can set all the configurations needed to make your appointments predictable.
+- Customizable: Using Cal.com, you can set all the configurations needed to make your appointments predictable.
 The options include buffer times, limiting future bookings, meeting confirmations, and more.

-• Integration-rich: Cal.com has grown fast, integrating tens of platforms such as Slack, Notion Calendar, Zoom, and more.
+- Integration-rich: Cal.com has grown fast, integrating tens of platforms such as Slack, Notion Calendar, Zoom, and more.

-• API Access: You can integrate the Cal.com API to programmatically manage your scheduling needs.
+- API Access: You can integrate the Cal.com API to programmatically manage your scheduling needs.

-• Payments: Cal.com allows you to monetize your meetings by collecting payments from your clients or leads.
+- Payments: Cal.com allows you to monetize your meetings by collecting payments from your clients or leads.

 Cons

-• Missing industry-specific needs: No app is perfect, if you need industry-specific solutions (features offered by Acuity Scheduling for example), Cal.com might not offer them.
+- Missing industry-specific needs: No app is perfect, if you need industry-specific solutions (features offered by Acuity Scheduling for example), Cal.com might not offer them.

 Cal.com Scheduling Link Example: